 In spring of 2014, Mr. Wada and I went to Miyoshi City in Tokushima Prefecture, Shikoku Island to check out the Kazurabashi of Iya (祖谷のかずら橋).
 It was right before the increase of toll fee of The Great Seto Bridge.

 Summer was about to start and before the summer heat gets unbearable, we decided to go on a road trip.
-Looking for a nice place to visit in Shikoku Island, I came across the tourism website of Miyoshi City.
+Looking for a nice place to visit in Shikoku Island, I came across the website.
 It shows the scenic view of a river surrounded with mountains and then this picture of Kazurabashi of Iya that made me want to visit.

 From Okayama, it took us about 3 hours to get to Kazurabashi with a couple of stops (udon break at Lawson in Kagawa and sudachi flavor ice cream at River Station West-West near JR Ōboke Station.